-- Faculty members are encouraged to provide student representatives with topics for which they would like feedback. - Prior to, or at the conclusion of, Coffee Break meetings one person should volunteer to be responsible for keeping notes within the Google Doc "Coffee Break- Talking Points". - Formal meeting minutes (Departmental meeting minutes, etc.) are made accessible to the student body once they are approved by the committee (typically made available by the Administrative Assistant). - 2.
-Representation at Meetings - Student representatives sit on 3 committees that usually each meet roughly once a month for 1 to 3 hours: - Department of Psychology Committee - Graduate Studies Committee (GSC) - o Clinical Area Committee or Psychological Science Area Committee - Department of Psychology and Graduate Studies Committees: - At least 1 Clinical and 1 Psychological Science representative should attend all Department and GSC meetings (ideally, 2 reps from each program - 1 MA, 1 M.Sc., 1 Ph.D.
+- Faculty members are encouraged to provide student representatives with topics for which they would like feedback. - Prior to, or at the conclusion of, Coffee Break meetings one person should volunteer to be responsible for keeping notes within the Google Doc "Coffee Break-Talking Points". - Formal meeting minutes (Departmental meeting minutes, etc.) are made accessible to the student body once they are approved by the committee (typically made available by the Administrative Assistant).

+2. Representation at Meetings

+- Student representatives sit on 3 committees that usually each meet roughly once a month for 1 to 3 hours: - Department of Psychology Committee - o Graduate Studies Committee (GSC) - o Clinical Area Committee or Psychological Science Area Committee - Department of Psychology and Graduate Studies Committees: - At least 1 Clinical and 1 Psychological Science representative should attend all Department and GSC meetings (ideally, 2 reps from each program 1 MA, 1 M.Sc., 1 Ph.D.
 Clinical, 1 Ph.D.
-Psychological Science - should attend). - Clinical Area and Psychological Science Area Committees: - Clinical student representatives sit on the Clinical Area Committee, while psychological science student representatives sit on the Psychological Science Area Committee. - 1 M.A. and 1 Ph.D.
+Psychological Science should attend). - Clinical Area and Psychological Science Area Committees: - Clinical student representatives sit on the Clinical Area Committee, while psychological science student representatives sit on the Psychological Science Area Committee. - 1 M.A. and 1 Ph.D.
 Clinical student representative should attend all Clinical Area Committee meetings. - 1 M.Sc. and 1 Ph.D.
 Psychological Science student representative should attend all Psychological Science Area Committee meetings. - Typically, the senior representative attends the bulk of the meetings, with the incoming representative filling in when necessary.
 This is a flexible process that is to be determined between the current representatives as per their availability.
 Incoming reps would benefit from attending a meeting with the outgoing rep in order to learn how meetings generally run and the role of reps in speaking for students on pertinent issues. - Student representatives are expected to advocate student issues and concerns throughout the meeting.
 In addition, each meeting will have an agenda item for student representatives to voice student concerns/feedback/requests.
 The identity of students that have provided any concerns/feedback/requests must be kept anonymous. - Student representatives recognize and acknowledge the sensitive and developmental nature of items discussed during meetings and will use professional judgment when disseminating relevant information to the students and the program.
-An important goal of the student representatives is to encourage a positive and professional graduate department climate. - 3.
-Voting at Meetings - For voting purposes at Departmental and Graduate Studies Committee Meetings, the student representatives have 2 votes, split according to program streams (i.e., Psychological Science and Clinical).
+An important goal of the student representatives is to encourage a positive and professional graduate department climate.

+3. Voting at Meetings

+- For voting purposes at Departmental and Graduate Studies Committee Meetings, the student representatives have 2 votes, split according to program streams (i.e., Psychological Science and Clinical).
 The attending Ph.D. clinical representative(s) and M.A. clinical representative(s) will jointly decide one vote, and the attending Ph.D. psychological science representative(s) and M.Sc. psychological science representative(s) will jointly decide the other vote.
 As a matter of convenience, the most senior available student representative attending will cast the vote. - For voting purposes at Psychological Science and Clinical Area meetings, there is 1 student representative vote.
 The attending student representatives will jointly decide the vote.
 As a matter of convenience, the most senior student representative attending will cast the vote. - If the vote-casting student representatives need to discuss how they will vote with their peers, they can request a recess prior to the voting period of the motion. - Student representatives do not vote on motions that impact hiring (including adjunct appointments) or items related to faculty workload; however, this does not preclude student input during the discussion period.
-The meeting chair will clarify after the motion (during the discussion period) when this is the case. - 4.
-New Student Orientation Activities - Representatives are responsible for contacting new Clinical and Psychological Science students before the start of the fall semester and planning activities to help welcome them to the department.
-Activities in past years have included hikes (Mt.
-McKay, Sleeping Giant), dinner/drinks, etc.
+The meeting chair will clarify after the motion (during the discussion period) when this is the case.